-The church was erected as an orientated building, consisting of a rectangular in plan nave (10.2 x 8.1 meters) and a slightly narrower, almost square chancel (6 x 6.5 meters).
-It was erected from partially shaped swamp ore, laid in layers on lime mortar, but during the 15th-century reconstruction, its structure was supplemented with bricks.
-Both the nave and the choir were strengthened by the corner buttresses.
-Both parts of the church were covered with very high gable roofs based on magnificent gables.
-The Gothic western gable decorated with slender blendes was especially richly decorated.
+The church was erected as an orientated building, consisting of a rectangular nave (10.2 x 8.1 meters) and a slightly narrower, almost square chancel (6 x 6.5 meters).
+It was built of partially worked swamp ore stones, laid in layers on lime mortar, but during the 15th-century rebuilding, its structure was supplemented with bricks.
+At that time, a sacristy was added on the north side of the chancel.

 Kozaczewski T., Wiejskie kościoły parafialne XIII wieku na Śląsku (miejscowości S-Ż) i na Łużycach, Wrocław 1994.

 Lutsch H., Die Kunstdenkmäler der Landkreise des Reg.-Bezirks Breslau, Breslau 1889.